shaloo/docs.arcana/includes/text-snippets/latest-auth-rn.md

 * New updated [`{{config.extra.arcana.wagmi_sdk_pkg_name}}`](https://www.npmjs.com/package/@arcana/auth-wagmi) now supports the latest Wagmi 2.x.y SDK.

 * New **off-ramping** feature in the {{config.extra.arcana.wallet_name}} allows users to sell crypto or convert blockchain assets to Fiat via selected supported off-ramping providers.
-See [[dashboard-user-guide#buysell-crypto|how to buy/sell crypto through Fiat]] for details.
+See [[arcana-wallet-user-guide#buysell-crypto|how to buy/sell crypto through Fiat]] for details.

 ## What has changed?